Jamie95187/vue-menu/README.md

 ## Technologies used

 JavaScript - The JavaScript library for building web interfaces is Vue version 2.6.11.

-State control - The Vuex library was used for state management.
+Backend database - Google firebase is used for user authentication and storing backend data State control - The Vuex library was used for state management.
+Styling - The Vuetify library was used for styling

 ## Project setup